 Why Electronic Watchdogs Can Be Effective

-Fake dog barking alarms may seem like a longshot for deterring criminals, but many things work in the favor of these motion-activated barking dog alarms.
+Fake dog barking alarms may seem like a long way from deterring criminals, but many things work in the favor of these motion-activated barking dog alarms.

 Many people are concerned that the repetitive pattern of a barking dog alarm would give away that it’s not a real dog, but this may not be as much of a concern as you think.
 Contrary to what you see on TV and in movies, the UNC study notes that less than a third of burglars gather intelligence about the homes they burglarize before attempting.
 Instead, burglars are making decisions about whether to proceed or abort the burglary when they reach the home.
 At the moment they are attempting, a burglar likely doesn’t have the time or clarity of mind to discern the difference between an actual or a fake barking dog.

 A fake barking dog also does one of the most important things you want a real dog for waking you up if someone comes to the door.
 It doesn’t matter if it’s a real dog or a fake one in this case.

 Fake barking dog alarms are also effective against nonhuman intruders.
 The Bear League noted that a fake barking dog alarm is effective at preventing black bears from raiding residents’ trash cans.
 These intruders can’t tell the difference between a real dog and a fake one.